Shivlingam

 The

-Amarna Period was an era of Egyptian history during the later half of
+Amarna Period was an era of Egyptian history during the later half

-name to Akhenaten (1353–1336 BC) in order to reflect the
+who changed his name to Akhenaten (1353–1336 BC) in

-dramatic change of Egypt's polytheistic religion into one where the
+order to reflect the dramatic change of Egypt's polytheistic religion

-sun disc Aten was worshipped over all other gods.
-The Egyptian pantheon
+into one where the sun disc Aten was worshipped over all other gods.

-was restored under Akhenaten's successor, Tutankhamun.
+The Egyptian pantheon was restored under Akhenaten's successor,

 Gallery